undp/carbon-registry/README.md

 Uses Ledger interface to persist programme and credit life cycles.

 #### *Analytics Service*
 Serve all the system analytics.
-Generate all the statistic using the operational database.
+Generate all the statistics using the operational database.
 Horizontally scalable.

 #### *Replicator Service*
-Replicate ledger database new items to a operational database asynchronously.
-During the replication process it injects additional query information to the data.
+Asynchronously replicate ledger database events in to the operational database.
+During the replication process it injects additional information to the data for query purposes (Eg: Location information).
 Currently implemented for QLDB and PostgresSQL ledgers.
-By implementing [replicator interface](./backend/services/src/ledger-replicator/replicator-interface.service.ts) as add more replicators for new ledger databases.
+By implementing [replicator interface](./backend/services/src/ledger-replicator/replicator-interface.service.ts) can support more ledger replicators.

 ### **Deployment**
 System services can deploy in 2 ways.
 - **As a Container** - Each service boundary containerized in to a docker container and can deploy on any container orchestration service.
 [Please refer Docker Compose file](./docker-compose.yml)
-- **As a Function** - Each service boundary packaged as function (Serverless) and host on any Function As A Service (FaaS) stack.
+- **As a Function** - Each service boundary packaged as a function (Serverless) and host on any Function As A Service (FaaS) stack.
 [Please refer Serverless configuration file](./backend/services/serverless.yml)

 ### **External Service Providers**
-All the external services consumed by the system services through a generic interface.
-It will enable better use of multiple service providers based on the availability and extendability.
+All the external services access through a generic interface.
+It will decouple the system implementation from the external services and enable extendability to multiple services.

 **Geo Location Service**

 Currently implemented for 2 options.
 1. File based approach.
-User has to manually enter the regions with the geo coordinates.
+User has to manually add the regions with the geo coordinates.
 [Sample File](./backend/services/regions.csv).
-Once the file update for a change, replicator service needs to restart.
+To apply new file changes, replicator service needs to restart.
 2. [Mapbox](https://mapbox.com).
-Dynamically query geo coordinates from the Mapbox free API.
+Dynamically query geo coordinates from the Mapbox API.

 Can add more options by implementing [location interface](./backend/services/src/shared/location/location.interface.ts)